Skip to content

 ACAM Systemautomation Listed by thegentlemen Ransomware Group

 On May 24, 2026, Austrian engineering firm ACAM Systemautomation appeared on the leak site of the ransomware group known as thegentlemen.
-The company, which provides product-lifecycle management and manufacturing systems to clients ranging from small manufacturers to large corporations, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, any employee, customer, or partner whose details were stored in those systems could now face increased risk of identity theft or further targeting.
+The company, which provides product-lifecycle management and manufacturing systems to clients ranging from small manufacturers to large corporations, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, any employee, customer, or partner whose details were stored in those systems could now face increased risk of identity theft or further targeting.

 Public reporting indicates that ACAM Systemautomation, headquartered in Leoben, Austria, was listed on the thegentlemen ransomware leak site on May 24, 2026.
 The firm specializes in Siemens Digital Industries Software solutions, simulation tools, and manufacturing management systems.
 Available reporting describes the incident as a ransomware attack in which internal files were successfully exfiltrated.
 No confirmed count of affected records has been released, and the precise types of data inside the stolen files have not been publicly detailed beyond the broad category of internal company documents.